Burnsedia/The-Hive/README.md

-<a href="https://www.patreon.com/bePatron?u=4972047" data-patreon-widget-type="become-patron-button">Become a Patron!</a><script async src="https://c6.patreon.com/becomePatronButton.bundle.js"></script>
+<a href="https://www.patreon.com/bePatron?u=4972047" data-patreon-widget-type="become-patron-button">Become a Patron!</a>